grupopikul/json-browser/README.md

   - [ ] Split it into modules
   - [ ] Create tabs, yeah
   - [ ] better defaults for namespaces
-- [ ] Let's keep going with webpack
+- [ ] Let's keep going with webpack- turn webpack into Class please
 - [ ] Let's lint
 - [ ] Trees/Looping/Sorting (Graph should be tree)
 - [ ] Let's create that tree of all the files